Two Legal products. Different launch trajectories. Different engagement profiles. The side-by-side below covers the metrics that matter.

 Skala launched Jul 2025.
 Tome launched Aug 2024.
 Tome is the veteran here.
 Skala entered later, with the benefit of watching what worked and what didn't in the category.

-Pick Skala if you want the product with the larger community behind it; you prefer newer tools with fresher tech; you need something that also covers SaaS.
+Pick Skala if you want the product with the larger community behind it; you prefer newer tools with fresher tech; you need something that also covers Operations.

-Pick Tome if community size matters less to you than engagement depth; sustained discussion and active users are your priority; you value stability and a longer track record; you need something that also covers Tech.
+Pick Tome if community size matters less to you than engagement depth; sustained discussion and active users are your priority; you value stability and a longer track record; you need something that also covers Artificial Intelligence.

 Skala: With Skala startups and solopreneurs can incorporate globally (US, UAE, Panama, BVI), raise funds, register and manage trademarks, generate and e-sign legal documents.
 Everything to launch & scale with 24/7 AI-assistance.